Jackson's Catfish Corner: History

 Spouses Woodrow (Woody) and Rosemary (Rosie) Jackson opened Catfish Corner on East Cherry Street at Martin Luther King Jr., in the Central District, in 1985.
 In 2009, the couple sold the business to friends.
 The restaurant closed in August 2014.

 Terrell Jackson and his wife Rachel restarted and rebranded the restaurant as Jackson's Catfish Corner in 2015.
 Initially, the couple sold food from a tent before securing a permanent location in Rainier Beach.
 The couple announced plans to open a second location at 21st in the Central District.
 Some funds for the project were raised via GoFundMe.
 The restaurant operated from 2016 to 2018.

 Jackson's Catfish Corner reopened at 23rd and South Jackson Street in 2021.
 The 4,500-square-foot space is in the Community House Mental Health Agency's Patricia K Apartments development.
 A grand opening was held on Juneteenth.
 The Infatuation's Carlo Mantuano wrote: "Catfish Corner's return to the Central District after a 12-year hiatus is a huge deal.
 Talk to anybody who lived or worked in the area in the '90s and you'll likely hear stories of post-workday fried seafood or lunchtime Southern sides."
 The Jacksons had a 25-year lease.
 The restaurant closed permanently on January 3, 2025.

 The restaurant was featured on season 1, episode 2 ("Winner Winner Free Dinner") of the Food Network series Big Bargain Eats.
 Jackson's Catfish Corner participated in Seattle's Black Restaurant Week.

+Jackson's Catfish Corner reopened once again in July 2026 as a pop-up location at 1800 E Yesler Way.
+Jackson plans to maintain a permanent presence once negotiations with the property's landlord conclude.